Herdomain/Risks-and-Vulnerabilities/README.md

 ## Objective

-The goal of this project was to analyze and recommend monitoring sensors for key business systems, based on threat relevance and risk exposure.
-Each sensor was assessed for its ability to detect specific IoCs and was prioritized according to system importance.
-Thresholds were proposed to balance alert effectiveness with operational usability.
-The project also includes recommendations for improving monitoring coverage and supporting broader governance and security objectives.
+The goal of this project was to review and recommend monitoring sensors for important business systems.
+Each sensor was chosen based on the type of threat it can detect and how critical the system is.
+I also set alert thresholds to make sure they are useful without causing too many false alarms.
+The project includes suggestions for adding more monitoring to improve overall security and support company policies and risk management goals.

 ### Skills Learned